ohmeta/metapi/README.md

 It means:

-The sample s1 contain 1M reads which come from g1, the relatative abundance of species g1 is 1.0.
+The sample s1 contain 1M reads which come from g1, the relative abundance of species g1 is 1.0.

 The sample s2 contain 2M reads, 1M reads come from g1
-and 1M reads come from g2. the relatative abundance of species g1 is 0.5, the relatative abundance of species g2 is 0.5.
+and 1M reads come from g2. the relative abundance of species g1 is 0.5, the relative abundance of species g2 is 0.5.

 The sample s3 contain 3M reads, 0.6M reads come from g1, 0.9M reads come from
-g2 and 1.5M reads come from g3, the relatative abundance of species g1 is 0.2, the relatative abundance of species g2 is 0.3, the relatative abundance of species g3 is 0.5.
+g2 and 1.5M reads come from g3, the relative abundance of species g1 is 0.2, the relative abundance of species g2 is 0.3, the relative abundance of species g3 is 0.5.

-Then metapi will use [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq) to generate metagenomics shutgun reads.
+Then metapi will use [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq) to generate metagenomics shotgun reads.

 - begin from binning
   |  id   |     fq1     |    fq2     |     scaftigs      |